To hike or not to hike: Turkey's central bank faces crucial test

 "Turkey is the most reluctant tightener among the most vulnerable emerging markets - partly because of intense political opposition to rate hikes."

-Economists have argued that Turkey is long overdue for an interest rate rise to rein in inflation and put a floor under the lira TRYTOM=D3.
+Economists have argued that Turkey is long overdue for an interest rate rise to rein in inflation and put a floor under the lira.
 The bank's refusal to do so has helped send the currency to series of record lows.

 President Tayyip Erdogan equates high borrowing costs with treason.
 But Central Bank Governor Erdem Basci has indicated that Turkey may raise rates once the Fed does.